aeclaman/matplotlib/README.md

 - % of Total Fares by City Type
 - % of Total Rides by City Type
 - % of Total Drivers by City Type

+*Images of the charts produced from this notebook can be found in the Images folder of the repository.